Canadian Renters Are More Comfortable With Building AI Than You Think

 For years, the default stance on AI in buildings has been caution.
 We expected the same when we reviewed simplydbs' 2025 Canadian Multi-Residential Satisfaction Study.
 The data went the other way.
 Most renters are comfortable with AI in building operations, including tools many assumed would be contentious, like facial recognition.

 Across applications such as predictive maintenance, security systems, and operational efficiencies, roughly 60% to 75% of renters reported comfort or neutrality.
 "Comfort" here includes essential, nice to have, or indifferent.
-That's a wide permission slip for operations leaders to improve service and reduce friction, while still being mindful about privacy and consent.
+That's a wide permission slip for operations leaders to improve service and reduce friction; see AI for Operations.
+Still, be mindful about privacy and consent.

 Purpose matters more than age